[From this book.]

 It is true that in other senses, the biological division between the sexes can be called the “foundation” of society.
 But not if you’re talking about the specific forms that particular societies take.
 Biological facts do not explain that (do not explain differences between societies); economic institutions—in addition to environmental circumstances and the nature of existing productive forces—do, at least to a very rough approximation.
 (One also has to keep in mind Raymond Williams’s concept of the “residual,” the cultural, political, and economic residues of previous systems, as well as the sheer infinite complexity of a society’s economic institutions, including the coexistence and even interpenetration of different modes of production.)

 In short, the core of historical materialism is mind-numbingly obvious and should never have been controversial at all (and surely wouldn't have been if it didn't implicitly challenge the legitimacy of dominant classes).
 But in order to be a successful intellectual it's important, generally, not to be a clear and honest thinker.
 Instead, you're supposed to produce mountains of verbiage that obfuscate, legitimize, distract, “problematize,” and indoctrinate.
 Why?
-Because this serves to uphold the power of the dominant class.
-(But even leftist intellectuals are frequently guilty of muddled thinking and obfuscation, because they too have been indoctrinated, to some extent, with the proper institutional norms.)
+Because this upholds the power of the dominant class!
+(But even left intellectuals are frequently guilty of muddled thinking and obfuscation, because they too have been indoctrinated, to some extent, with the proper institutional norms.)

 *Uh-oh, a controversial word!
 If you're skeptical of the Marxist theory of exploitation, then just think of it this way: the dominant class "exploits" the relative lack of freedom and power of the subordinate classes, by compelling them to work and appropriating much of the product.